 To do this work, the Health Department’s Center for Population Health Data Science is:

-Depression among New York City Adults (PDF)
+Mental Health Outcomes among LGBTQ+ Adults in New York City (PDF)